What To Know When Your Dog Needs Surgery

 Making The Decision To Proceed With Canine Surgery

-The decision to do surgery involves a discussion with the owner about possible complications and all factors to be considered when deciding what is best for your dog.
+The decision to proceed with surgery involves a discussion with the owner about possible complications and all factors to be considered when deciding what is best for your dog.
 Factors to think about when considering dog surgery include:

 Canine Pre-Surgical Instructions